OpenFreeEnergy/IndustryBenchmarks2024/docs/source/input_preparation.rst

 Non canonical amino acids (PTMs)
 ================================

-Some of the input structures are known to have non-canonical amino acids, specifically TPO, PTR, or TYS residues.
-The OpenFE team has reviewed all such cases and the amino acid was found to be far from the binding site.
+Some of the input structures have non-canonical amino acids, specifically TPO, PTR, or TYS residues.
+The OpenFE team has reviewed all such cases and the amino acids were found to be far from the binding site.

 As the OpenFE software cannot easily handle PTMs at this stage, **these residues should be modified back to their canonical alternative**.
 Tools such as Pymol offer the ability to mutate residues in this manner.

 Protonating inputs
 ==================